yamada-ui/yamada-ui/CONTRIBUTING.md

 ### Steps to PR

-1. Fork of the yamada-ui repository and clone your fork
+1. Fork and clone the [repository](https://github.com/hirotomoyamada/yamada-ui).

 2. Create a new branch out of the `main` branch.
 We follow the convention `[type/scope]`.
 For example `fix/accordion-hook` or `docs/menu-typo`. `type`